Comparing Fivetran with Mozart Data and Weld

 Weld is still limited to a certain number of integrations - although the team is super interested to hear if you need custom integrations.

-Fivetran vs Mozart Data: Ease of Use and User Interface
+Ease of Use & Interface

 Fivetran

-While Fivetran offers a comprehensive set of connectors, it requires more technical knowledge, especially for setting up and managing data transformations, as it relies on external tools like DBT.
+While Fivetran offers a comprehensive set of connectors, it requires more technical knowledge, especially for setting up and managing advanced data transformations, as it may rely on external tools like DBT.
+In other words, Fivetran is easy to use for data ingestion, but transformations demand proficiency with SQL or DBT.

 Mozart Data